-FXhome is worth a try if you’re looking for simple yet powerful video and image editors with a built-in library of audio and VFX assets that support 8K resolution.
-The Free plan is the best way to test it for yourself and decide based on your experience.
-At $6.25–$9.99 per month, the subscriptions are fairly priced and affordable for beginners and pros alike.
+FXhome is a great option if you want simple but powerful video and image editors that come with a library of audio and VFX assets that support 8K resolution.
+The Free plan is the best way to test it out for yourself and see if it’s right for you.
+At $6.25-$9.99 per month, the subscriptions are fairly priced and affordable for both beginners and pros alike.

 - Up to 8K video resolution.

 - An active community of like-minded creatives (6.8+ million).